Chart Color Schemes

 Bracken Ridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Bracken Ridge is around 18,683, reflecting an increase of 1,195 people since the 2021 Census.
-This growth represents a 6.8% increase from the previous population count of 17,488.
-The latest resident population estimate by AreaSearch, based on their examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 18,625.
-This results in a population density ratio of 2,303 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Bracken Ridge's 6.8% growth since census compares favorably with the SA4 region's 9.1%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 55% of overall population gains during recent periods, primarily driving this growth.
+As of Feb 2026, the estimated population of the suburb of Bracken Ridge is around 18,683.
+This reflects an increase of 1,195 people since the 2021 Census, which reported a population of 17,488.
+The change is inferred from AreaSearch's estimation of the resident population at 18,625 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 196 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,303 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bracken Ridge's 6.8% growth since census positions it within 2.3 percentage points of the SA4 region (9.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, demographic trends suggest lower quartile growth for national areas.
-Based on aggregated SA2-level projections, Bracken Ridge is expected to grow by 545 persons to reach a total population of 19,228 by 2041, reflecting an increase of 2.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Moving forward with demographic trends, lower quartile growth of national areas is anticipated.
+The suburb of Bracken Ridge is expected to grow by 549 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.6% in total over the 17 years.

 Frequently Asked Questions - Population